-In the past five to ten years, B2B CMOs around the world have made great strides in improving marketing analytics.
-But with the rise of account-based marketing (ABM), B2B marketers need new metrics — ABM metrics — to guide how they measure and prove their results.
+B2B CMOs around the world have made great strides in improving marketing analytics.
+But with the rise of account-based marketing (ABM), B2B marketers need new metrics — ABM metrics — to guide how they measure and prove the ROI of their ABM campaigns.

-While leads and opportunities are essential for B2B marketing metrics, they are insufficient to measure account-based marketing.
-ABM requires account-based metrics.
-Enough said.
-(OK, but here’s why:)
+While leads and opportunities are essential B2B marketing metrics, they are insufficient to measure the success of an account-based marketing strategy.

 There are three main categories of tracking and measuring your ABM success:

-Think about what matters to Sales.
-Reps want relationships with the right people at the right accounts.
-They want decision-makers to know who your company is when they call.
+Sales reps want relationships with the right people at the right accounts.
+They want key decision-makers and stakeholders to know who your company is when they call.

-Hence, engagement analytics is an ABM metric that measures relationship quality, not quantity.
-They answer one fundamental question: Are we creating and deepening relationships with target accounts?
+That’s why engagement analytics is an ABM metric that measures relationship quality, not quantity.
+They answer one fundamental question: Are we creating and deepening relationships with key accounts?

 To measure how you’re creating and deepening relationships, measure where target accounts spend time, as well as how engagement increases over time.
-Don’t just look at web data; drill into all activities, including attending events and taking sales meetings.
+Don’t just look at traditional website analytics — drill into all activities, including attending events and taking sales meetings.

 Deeper engagement means deeper commitments.